-The composite factors in Table 2-15: EDC Climate Region Weighted Composite Factors are based on the climate dependent values from Appendix A of the 2026 Technical Reference Manual.
+The composite factors in Table 2-15 are based on the climate dependent values from Appendix A of the 2026 Technical Reference Manual.
 Appendix A provides heating and cooling Equivalent Full Load Hours (EFLH) and Coincident Factors (CF) for each climate region, as well as climate region weights for each EDC, based on the overlap of the EDC territories and climate regions.
 EDCs are encouraged to use the factors for the installation location’s climate region, if it is possible to identify the region based on the premise address.
 Otherwise, the composite factors can be used as the default value for each EDC.
 The composite factors were developed as a weighted average of the EFLH and CF climate region values and the EDC weights for each climate region.

 Evaluation Protocols